 Finally hardware R&D requirements need to be identified in areas such as:

-Variable power couplers for the linac, which support low current CW operation as well as high instantaneous power in pulsed mode, if the ICD2 option is pursued.
+Variable power couplers for the linac, which support low current CW operation as well as high instantaneous power in pulsed mode, if the ICD-2 option is pursued.

 RF hardware needs for providing the final bunching and rotation in the compression stage.